GER 101, 102 Elementary German I and II

 A course with rotating topics on German literature and culture, with emphasis on texts of the 20th and 21st centuries.
 Study in depth of a particular topic as seen through primary texts, with special attention given to contemporary texts and topics.
 Significant practice in writing, including a research project.
 May be repeated up to three times for credit under three different topics.
 Offered on a rotating basis.
 Prerequisite: GER 202 and any 300 level course, or consent of instructor.
 (HEPT, W, R)

 GER 470 Topics in German Literature and Culture

 Study in depth of a particular topic as seen through primary texts.
 The focus will vary each time, and may include topics such as women writers, social criticism, the environment, East and West, the Holocaust, German media.
 Significant practice in writing, including a research project.
 May be repeated for credit up to three times under three different topics.
-Prerequisite: GER 202, or consent of instructor.
+Prerequisite: GER 202, and any 300 level course, or consent of instructor.
 Offered on a rotating basis.
 (HEPT, W, R)

 GER 490 Senior Project

 The senior project requirement gives students an opportunity to participate in independent study, to read relevant sources in their chosen area, to develop methods of research and analysis appropriate to their selected topic, and to construct a sustained argument in the language of their major.
 To enrich their work, students will be encouraged to reflect on and use their study-abroad and firsthand cultural experiences as a means of contextualizing their projects.
 Assessment includes the paper, the process, and the required formal presentation of the project at end of term.
 If students have another major in addition to German, they are not required to complete a senior project in both majors.